pmmistry/YelpCamp/YelpCampV1/README.md

 # YelpCamp
-This is a Node.js,Express,Mongo Application
+This is the version that has no mongo dependcies.